-Celery has a subtle, non-offensive taste that appeals to some parrots.
+Celery has a subtle taste that appeals to some parrots.
 More than the taste, parrots enjoy the crunchy texture of celery.
-Most parrots hold onto the celery stick with their claws and rip this vegetable apart with their beak.
+Most parrots hold onto the celery stick with their claws and tear it apart with their beak.

 Owners mustn’t feed parrots too much celery as it risks causing nutritional deficiencies and malnourishment.
-Some parrots are disinterested in the taste, but they all love tearing celery apart.
+Some parrots are disinterested in the taste, but they all love ripping celery apart.

 Can You Feed Parrots Celery?

-Like all other vegetables, celery is fine for parrots to eat in moderation.
-Like we’ve already mentioned, in small doses, celery is a good source of nutrients, including essential vitamins and minerals.
+Like all other vegetables, celery is OK for parrots in moderation.
+As mentioned, in small quantities, celery is a good source of nutrients, including essential vitamins and minerals.

-Parrots struggle to get some vitamins through pellets alone, so vegetables such as celery can boost their levels.
-Similarly, diets that contain several seeds and nuts are usually lacking in vitamins.
+Parrots struggle to get certain vitamins through pellets alone, so vegetables such as celery can boost their levels.
+Similarly, diets containing several seeds and nuts usually lack certain vitamins.

-However, too much celery isn’t recommended either.
-That’s because parrots require a varied diet that contains all the nutrients they need to stay healthy.
+However, too much celery isn’t recommended either because parrots require a varied diet with the nutrients needed to stay healthy.
 Celery contains some essential vitamins and minerals, but, as mentioned, excessive amounts leave them vulnerable to malnourishment and vitamin deficiencies.

-It also contains few calories, so if celery isn’t incorporated with higher-calorie fruits and vegetables, parrots are at risk of losing a significant amount of weight.
+Celery has few calories, so if it isn’t consumed with higher-calorie foods, parrots are at risk of weight loss.

-The celery’s stringiness poses a problem for parrots, as they struggle to digest the fibrous material.
-As a result, celery must be adequately prepared and cut into smaller chunks before you give it to your parrot.
+Celery’s stringiness poses a problem for parrots, as they struggle to digest the fibrous material.
+As a result, it must be adequately prepared and cut into smaller chunks before being given to your parrot.

 Is Celery Good For Parrots?

-Vitamin C keeps the immune system healthy and stops parrots from displaying self-destructive behaviors, such as feather plucking.
+Vitamin C keeps the immune system healthy and robust.

-As described by a journal on Vin, parrots get beta carotene from vegetables in their diet, which is converted into vitamin A. Therefore, it’s essential parrots get enough vitamin A from the foods they eat.
-Symptoms include:
+As described by a journal on Vin, parrots get beta carotene from vegetables, which is converted into vitamin A. Therefore, parrots must get enough vitamin A from the foods they eat.